briancrink/accessedu/documentation/addendum/adherence.md

 student cognitive ability among other soft skills could be gamed in the hands of employers and universities.

-The finding was clear; quantifying human ability to determine opportunty is unethical and could lead to further inequality.
+The finding was clear; quantifying general human intelligence using existing metrics to determine opportunty is unethical and could lead to further inequality.

-Having left, I simply could not shake the inner thoughts that someone is going to disrupt the American Education System in the next few years for better or for worse.
+However, I still could not shake the inner thoughts that someone is going to disrupt the American Education System in the next few years for better or for worse.

+I understood the dichotomy in learning, where the education system diverged, and how to truly solve the education problem.

 ## Insights Learned